To keep your promises focus on the unheroic work

-After giving a talk for Florence Guild at Work Club in Sydney last week, one attendee came up to say thanks, and departed with the comment: “I’m off to so some of the unheroic work you mentioned”.
+After a recent talk, an attendee came up to say thanks, and departed with the comment: “I’m off to so some of the unheroic work you mentioned.”

-When I first read those words I felt you could easily replace the words “political achievement” and have a great statement of what it takes to achieve a brand: ‘Yet a brand cannot be taken for granted.
+When I first read those words I immediately felt you could replace the words ‘political achievement’ and have a statement of what it takes to achieve a brand: ‘Yet a brand cannot be taken for granted.
 It is always either a continuing accomplishment or an eroding one.
 It requires the sustenance of unheroic work.’

 Brands are achieved not created.
 They take time and are the compilation of thousands of unsung actions and decisions made daily within organisations.
-A sustaining and sustainable brand indeed requires the sustenance of unheroic work.
+A sustaining and sustainable brand result indeed requires the endeavour of people’s unheroic work.

-The attention and credit too often go to the glitter and limelight of the ‘hero’ campaign or high-profile initiative.
+The attention and credit too often go to the glitter and limelight of the ‘hero’ campaign, high-profile claims or visual makeover.
 The headline-making antics which people mistake for brand take centre stage and overshadow everything else.

-Yes, it is fun to be on that ride, to see the results splashed across billboards, airwaves and on posters around the office.
-However, the tangible and meaningful things which result in the brand are not found in the grand gesture, they are in the small stuff that people don’t notice — until they do, usually when something goes wrong and creates a problem or when a promise is broken.
+Yes, it is fun to be on that ride, to see the results splashed across billboards, social feeds and on posters around the office.
+However, the tangible and meaningful things which result in the brand are not found in the grand gesture, they are in the small stuff that people don’t notice — until they do.
+Because sitting behind every promise is the unheroic work it takes to keep it.

 Astronaut Chris Hadfield eloquently highlights the need to “sweat the small stuff” in his book An Astronaut’s Guide to Life on Earth, and I couldn’t agree more.
 In space flight, an overlooked detail can kill you.
 In business, the ramifications usually aren’t so dire, but that doesn’t mean they aren’t important.
 The news is littered with stories about small things which became big things.